The Pussycat Dolls: 2019 reunion

 Following the group's reformation in 2019, Bachar addressed their prior split, "It wasn't a bitter ending.
 It was just a time in our lives where we all wanted to go and do our own thing and flourish.
 I went and had a family.
 We all stayed in touch."
 Roberts added, "Nicole is our lead singer and that is the way the band is constructed.
 We all have our place in the band and we each give something special individually, which fits like a puzzle—that's what makes the Pussycat Dolls."
 Scherzinger confirmed that she would take centre stage but that this was by mutual agreement, "It feels better than ever now I have evolved as a woman.
 It is actually the time for me to carry it.
 It's not even me—we all carry each other.
 We make each other stronger".
-Wyatt also confirmed that the other girls do get chance to record vocal, "Ultimately, The Pussycat Dolls has a lead singer and that is Nicole.
-Whenever I get an opportunity to sing and get in the studio and throw down on some vocals, I'm so grateful."
-Speaking about the scrutiny that the group come under and the media attention Wyatt said "we want people to love it and focus on the amazing feat we have done together instead of trying to rip us apart."
+Wyatt also confirmed that the other girls do get chances to record vocals, "Ultimately, The Pussycat Dolls has a lead singer and that is Nicole.
+Whenever I get an opportunity to sing and get in the studio and throw down some vocals, I'm so grateful."
+Speaking about the scrutiny that the group came under and the media attention, Wyatt said, "We want people to love it and focus on the amazing feat we have done together instead of trying to rip us apart."

 Sexual image

 Following their performance on The X Factor: Celebrity in November 2019, the group were accused of over-sexualisation and being raunchy for wearing sheer PVC outfits.
 Over 400 viewers complained to British broadcast regulator Ofcom.
-Despite a more muted performance on Ant & Dec's Saturday Night Takeaway in February 2020 that poked fun at their X Factor performance and featured some censorship, the group garnered further complaints to Ofcom albeit a smaller amount.
-Scherzinger spoke out against the media and negative coverage, comparing the group's message to American singer-songwriter Lizzo who is an advocate for body awareness, saying "If you have people like Lizzo leading the movement of accepting yourself and they don't get any criticism, then why are we getting this criticism?
+Despite a more muted performance on Ant & Dec's Saturday Night Takeaway in February 2020 that poked fun at their X Factor performance and featured some censorship, Ofcom continued to receive complaints, albeit a smaller amount, about the group.
+Scherzinger spoke out against the media and negative coverage, comparing the group's message to American singer-songwriter Lizzo, an advocate for body awareness: "If you have people like Lizzo leading the movement of accepting yourself, and they don't get any criticism, then why are we getting this criticism?
 When we perform, we perform from a place of passion and power.
 We're not floundering out there just trying to be cute.
-We come like warriors out there and people feel empowered by that."
-Barchar addressed criticism on their second performance by saying "being on Ant & Dec's show was hysterical; they are so good at what they do and the way they made light of the whole censorship thing was amazing.
+We come like warriors out there, and people feel empowered by that."
+Barchar addressed the criticism of their second performance by saying, "Being on Ant & Dec's show was hysterical; they are so good at what they do, and the way they made light of the whole censorship thing was amazing.
 It's great that we got to be silly with it and we had a blast."
-She supported early comments by Scherzinger that the intention and aims of the group's performances was always about empowerment, saying "everyone has an opinion on what we do, and while I think the power of a woman can be intimidating, it's all about the intention of our performances".
+She supported early comments by Scherzinger that the intention and aims of the group's performances were always about empowerment, saying, "Everyone has an opinion on what we do, and while I think the power of a woman can be intimidating, it's all about the intention of our performances".